-NOTE Be careful when copying instructions from a program written for one datalogger to a program for a different type of datalogger.
+Be careful when copying instructions from a program written for one datalogger to a program for a different type of datalogger.
 Instructions may differ between dataloggers.

 Input Location Labels - Though the datalogger uses a number to address input locations, Edlog allows you to assign labels to these locations for ease of use when programming and later when reviewing the data on-line.
 Edlog has several features which aid in the management of these labels.
 A new Input Location label is automatically assigned the next available Input Location number (address).
 That Input Location can be picked from a list when needed later in the program for further calculations or output.
-The Input Location Editor (Section 12.3.3) allows the Input Locations to be edited (moved, inserted, or deleted); the Input Location numbers are then automatically updated wherever the labels appear in the program.
+The Input Location Editor (Section 8.2.3) allows the Input Locations to be edited (moved, inserted, or deleted); the Input Location numbers are then automatically updated wherever the labels appear in the program.
 When a section of code is pasted into a program, Edlog will automatically use existing locations for matching labels and assign new locations to new labels.
 All location numbers in the pasted code are updated accordingly.

-Final Storage Label Editor - New to this version of Edlog is the ability to view and edit the labels for the data values in final storage records.
-The labels are stored in the Final Storage Label file for array dataloggers or as part of the datalogger program for table-based dataloggers.
+Final Storage Label Editor - The Final Storage Label Editor allows you to change the default labels assigned by Edlog.
+The labels are stored in the Final Storage Label file for array dataloggers and as part of the datalogger program for array-based and table-based dataloggers.